Semifinalist for the Goodreads Choice Awards 2019 (Best Poetry category)

 Jen Campbell on the Waterstones vlog

-Jen Campbell in conversation with Will Rycroft of Waterstones talking about her first poetry collection The Girl Aquarium, and also queerness, dialect (in her case Geordie/Mackum) and why Hollywood is obsessed with disfiguring its villains and how that affects people afflicted by disfigurement.
+Jen Campbell in conversation with Will Rycroft of Waterstones talking about her first poetry collection The Girl Aquarium, and also queerness, dialect (in her case Geordie/Mackem) and why Hollywood is obsessed with disfiguring its villains and how this affects people with disfigurements.